simmarum/AdventOfCode/2015/day-11/README.md

 Given Santa's current password (your puzzle input), what should his *next password* be?

+Your puzzle answer was hepxxyzz.

 ## --- Part Two ---

 Santa's password *expired again*.
 What's the next one?

+Your puzzle answer was heqaabcc.